emipa606/QuestionableEthicsEnhanced/README.md

 If you run into errors when adding this mod to your modlist, please let me know in the comments.
-This mod includes a Debug Mode toggle in the Mod Settings, which I would recommend setting to Enabled, if you have problems. https://github.com/KongMD-Steam/QuestionableEthicsEnhanced/issues]Post an issue on Github for maximum
+This mod includes a Debug Mode toggle in the Mod Settings, which I would recommend setting to Enabled, if you have problems.

 ![Image](https://i.imgur.com/PwoNOj4.png)